plusbpm/derby-bug-trap/README.md

 # Derby bug examples
 One branch for one bug.
-Keep the master clear.
+Keep the master clean.